 This is the benefit of buying a dumbbell set or adjustable dumbbells.
 You don’t need to think so specifically about the weight of them and can adjust them as required.

 Something else to consider when thinking about what weight to buy are different exercises.
 You are likely going to be able to lift heavier dumbbells for different movements.
-For example, a 8lbs dumbbell may be more than enough weight for a bicep curl, however, you may find it too light if you wanted to do a compound lift like a Romanian deadlift.
+For example, a 8lbs dumbbell may be more than enough weight for a negative bicep curl, however, you may find it too light if you wanted to do a compound lift like a dumbbell sumo deadlift.

 As a result, you may want to think about what exercises and workouts you want to do, and what weights are most suited to those movements.
 This may mean you have some dumbbells that are heavier than you may have expected.